SuperCowPowers/zat/docs/examples.md

 The script will also keep a count of which destination ports that SSL have been detected on.
-Something that might help with threat hunting since you might find traffic on a port you definitely wasn\'t expecting to be there.
+Something that might help with threat hunting since you might find traffic on a port you definitely wasn't expecting to be there.

 **Example Output:** Run this example script on your Bro ssl.log\...